-Whittier Imaging provides patients the latest in diagnostic imaging technology, interventional radiology, and vein care.
-Vein care includes varicose and spider vein repair as well as treatment of other vascular conditions.
-After a comprehensive venous evaluation, treatment planning is individualized to achieve the best possible outcome.
+We provide patients with the latest in diagnostic imaging technology, interventional radiology, and vein care, including varicose and spider vein repair as well as treatment of other vascular conditions.
+After an evaluation, treatment is individualized to achieve the best possible outcome.
 We combine the latest minimally invasive technologies to make patients look and feel their best.

 Vein Care Treatments